cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/_index.md

 Lists have the following advantages:

 - When creating a rule, using a list is easier and less error-prone than adding a long list of items such as IP addresses to a rule expression.
-- When updating a set of rules that target the same group of IP addresses, using an IP List is easier and less error prone than editing multiple rules.
+- When updating a set of rules that target the same group of IP addresses (or hostnames), using an IP List (or a hostname list) is easier and less error prone than editing multiple rules.
 - Lists are easier to read and more informative, particularly when you use descriptive names for your lists.

 When you update the content of a list, any rules that use the list are automatically updated, so you can make a single change to your list rather than modify rules individually.